 An input range may be specified after each input file.
 This is treated differently by each operation.
-For instance extracts pages two, three, four and five from in.pdf, writing the result to out.pdf, assuming that in.pdf contains at least five pages.
+For instance cpdf in.pdf 2-5 -o out.pdf extracts pages two, three, four and five from in.pdf, writing the result to out.pdf, assuming that in.pdf contains at least five pages.
 Here are the rules for building input ranges: